zowe/docs-site/docs/user-guide/api-mediation/api-mediation-onboard-an-existing-rest-api-service-without-code-changes.md

 **Example:**

-To define the sample `petstore` service used in this example, provide the following definition in a YAML file:
+To define your service in YAML format, provide the following definition in a YAML file as in the following sample `petstore` service:

 ```yaml
 services: